bcgov/cas-ciip-portal/docs/dev-environment-setup.md

 # Setting up the Development Environment

+## Purpose

+The purpose of this exercise is to enable a developer new to the project to get a local environment fully set up on their machine and ready to start contributing to the repository.

 ## 1. Repository and Version Control

 - Ensure you have push access (most likely by being added to the **@bcgov/cas-developers** GitHub team) to [bcgov/cas-ciip-portal](https://github.com/bcgov/cas-ciip-portal).